nirvanatikku/foodler_delivery_reminder/README.md

   1. Check Gmail for new Foodler Emails (every 5 minutes)
   2. Check if ScriptDb has any new foodler entries, and create reminder events as appropriate (every minute)

-When installed, the script will seed the ScriptDb with all the foodler emails in a user's account.
+When the user installs this script, it will seed the ScriptDb with all the foodler emails in that user's account.

 The triggers will check gmail for new emails from foodler, and create notifications for the delivery if necesary.